Author Archetypes and Marketing Strategies

-You are the creator of the worlds.
+You are the creator of your worlds.
 You invite the reader into a parallel reality created by your imagination, and your books are windows to this universe.

 Your heroes are full-fledged individuals, and the world has its own laws.
 At some point, they may even begin to live their own lives, independent of the author.

-To acquaint readers with this world, to bring something fascinating, unusual and magical into their lives – that’s what is important for the Entertainer Author.
+To acquaint readers with this world, to bring something fascinating, unusual, and magical into their lives—that’s what is important for the author-Entertainer.

-The key condition for success for you is the creation of a world that has the potential for development.
+The key condition to success for you is the creation of a world that has the potential for development.

-The main motivation of the Entertainer Author is to breathe life into the universe he created.
+The main motivation of the author-Entertainer is to breathe life into the universe he created.